 Professor Oberdiek has presented his work widely in colloquia, including at Yale, UCLA, and Toronto, and at major conferences, including Kings College London's Moral Values and Private Law conference, The New Private Law conference at Harvard, Northwestern's Ethics and Politics conference, and the Analytic Legal Philosophy Conference.
 He is a past chair of the AALS's sections on both jurisprudence and scholarship.
 In 2005-06, he was a Laurance S. Rockefeller Visiting Fellow in the University Center for Human Values at Princeton.
 In spring 2012, he was a visiting professor at the University of Graz, Austria.
 From 2014 to 2016, he served as Acting Dean and then Acting Co-Dean, leading the merger that created Rutgers Law School, following a two-year term as Vice Dean.

 In addition, Professor Oberdiek is Associate Graduate Faculty in the Rutgers-New Brunswick Philosophy Department and a Director of the Rutgers Institute for Law and Philosophy, under whose auspices he has organized several major conferences.
-He is also Co-Editor of the peer-reviewed professional journal Law and Philosophy, serves on the editorial board of Legal Theory, and is an Adviser on the American Law Institute's Restatement (Fourth) of Property.
+He is also Co-Editor of the peer-reviewed professional journal Law and Philosophy, a member of the Editorial Board of Legal Theory, and both a member of the American Law Institute and an Adviser to the ALI's Restatement (Fourth) of Property.